BOOK A SERVICE

 This 2,415-hour program is taken over the course of two years.
 Check out the following table to see how those hours break down in terms of instructional delivery.

-This program was developed under counsel of the Canadian Massage Therapy Council for Accreditation (CMTCA).
+This program was developed to meet the standards established by the Canadian Massage Therapy Council for Accreditation (CMTCA).
 As a graduate of this program, you will be eligible to complete the necessary steps to become a regulated Massage Therapist in Ontario.
 These steps include successfully completing the College of Massage Therapists of Ontario (CMTO)’s Certification Exam, submitting a Vulnerable Sector Check, demonstrating you are a Canadian Citizen, a permanent resident of Canada or authorized to engage in the practice of Massage Therapy under the Immigration and Refugee Protection Act and obtaining personal professional liability insurance.
-Regulation is mandatory to work as a Massage Therapist in Ontario and all other Canadian provinces (except Quebec).
+Registration with CMTO is mandatory to work as a Massage Therapist in Ontario and Massage Therapists are regulated in British Columbia, Newfoundland and Labrador, New Brunswick and Prince Edward Island.
 Take your training, and work anywhere upon having completed it.
 There is great freedom to be found in taking advantage of this educational opportunity!
 For more information, visit the CMTCA’s website and the CMTO’s website.

 ***ASK US ABOUT OUR 36 MONTH PAYMENT PLAN***